xeago/gradblog/graduation/performance-plan.md

 title: Performance plan
 ---

 This document defines how I intend to prove my competencies.
 These competencies are described in the [Education and Examination Regulations].
 Competencies are measured according to Performance Indicators.
-It is as of writing unsure wether

 This document will be used during the assessment as source for the competencies to be proven.

+---

 # Listing of performance indicators
 This listing is freely translated by the author.
 When in doubt or in event of conflict with the [original Dutch version], the latter will prevail.